-Installation testing is performed to ensure that application can be installed and run correctly.
+Installation testing is performed by quality assurance consultants to ensure that application can be installed and run correctly.
 It may also include compatibility and licensing tests, along with check of installation process impact on the operating system and the whole environment.

 In the process of installation testing, lots of functional defects get detected.
 Among those defects can be caused by absent modules, incorrect paths or versions, non-registered libraries or corrupted registry entries.

 Standard workflow for the installation testing includes the following phases:

 - Installation wizard GUI test

 - Other available actions test (upgrade, uninstall, repair, etc.)

 However, before proceeding to the detailed description of these phases, it is really necessary to pay special attention to Results validation part.